edoardocattapan/ardo.github.io/_posts/2018-3-22-questions.md

 - Why can't we see evidence of alien life?

-- Why are people lef- or right-handed?
+- Why are people left- or right-handed?

 - What is dejà-vu?